The consensus on the scientific validity of Charles Darwin’s theory of natural selection varies even between evolution scientists.

 “Science has taken on the great wager… and lost.”

-From a dilemma, Darwin developed global phenomena.
+Emerging from a dilemma, Darwin’s theory developed global phenomena.

 Genesis